michelebonacina/ServerTools/README.md

 It's a standard array of objects which one is a database to backup.

 Each object contains:
-. server: database server name or IP
+- server: database server name or IP
-. port: database server port
+- port: database server port
-. user: database user name
+- user: database user name
-. password: database user password
+- password: database user password
-. db_names: a standard array of string with the name of the single database to backup
+- db_names: a standard array of string with the name of the single database to backup

-#### export_dir'
+#### export_dir
 The directory where the database dump file will be saved

+#### filename_prefix
+The prefix for the file name, next to the current date.

+#### backup_file_history
+The number of days of the backup history.
+Each time a backup starts, checks for backup files older the this values (based on the backup date in the file name) and deletes them.

 #### mail_server
 The mail server name or IP address.